gaultier/blog/how_to_make_your_own_static_site_generator.md

-At the core, a static site generator typically must perform these steps:
+At its core, a static site generator typically must perform these steps:

 ```plaintext
 read header.html